JunzhongLin/big-data-compose/README.md

 ## What is this repo about?
 ----

 This repo is mean to provide a playground for the big-data applications, such as Spark, Hive, Hadoop, Airflow, etc. I would like to make the environment setup and tear-down as easy as possible.
-Currently, Spark, Livy, Airflow have been added in the docker-compose.yml.
-In this repo, I provided a simple wordcount job as a demo.
-More demos will be added in the future.
+In this repo different docker compose setups have been added into specific sub-folders, such as standalone spark, spark on yarn etc. An wordcounting example is provided for testing purpose.

-For the airflow setup, I simplified the environment from bitnami's official compose by using a LocalExecutor: https://github.com/bitnami/bitnami-docker-airflow
+For the airflow setup, The environment from bitnami's official compose setup is simplified by using a LocalExecutor: https://github.com/bitnami/bitnami-docker-airflow

 ## Prerequisites
 ----